Roman sex was the right kind of sex — and it still is

 Sex between males in the army also came with some harsh penalties.
 The Greek historian Polybius recorded that sex between soldiers was punished by fustuarium, or death by clubbing.
 Commanders believed that soldiers entering same-sex relationships with each other would be bad for military discipline.
 For the same reason, legionaries were not permitted to marry women.

-On the other hand, as free-born Roman males, Roman legionaries were free to have intercourse with any slave, prostitute, or captive they came across.
+On the other hand, Roman legionaries could have intercourse with any slave, prostitute, or captive they came across.
 Indeed, the raping of male captives was a common way to show off a soldier’s sexual authority and masculinity.

 Roman sex